 Frequent Asked Questions

-All people that identify as women, including trans women and in particular women of color working in the nonprofit sector in Madison, this also includes faith communities, neighborhood groups, community volunteers and other potential participants that focus on community impact.
+Amplify Madison grants are available for all applicants that identify as women, including trans women and in particular women of color working in the nonprofit sector in Madison, this also includes faith communities, neighborhood groups, community volunteers and other similar local organizations.